palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/life/learning-german-in-zurich/index.md

 ## Anki

 After an initial frustration using the tgool, I came to like it.
 I have the app installed on my Mac, downloaded the A1 and B1 word list (A1 is quite easy and fun, while B2 is like a cat attached to your testicles, as we say in Bologna).
-Word list is in alpha order, so tghe first 2 days I've leafrnt all about *ab-something* (which reminds me of Young Frankenstein 😬).
+Word list is in alpha order, so the first 2 days I've learnt all about *ab-something* (which reminds me of Young Frankenstein 😬): *ab-holen*, *ab-fall*, *ab-sendung*, *ab-norme* 🧌 - and so on.

+I found out I learn more by looking at the etimology (eg, etimology of [*holen*](https://en.wiktionary.org/wiki/holen#German) is the same of *to haul* - I'll never forget that!)

 # 3. The B1 exam in Frauenfeld

+This went well.
+I was paired to an asian lady who could barely speak English and German but worked A LOT to prepare.
+I kind of improvised all.
+We were asked to organize together a trip with our family to the Bodensee and I just applied common sense which the teachers seemed to appreciate, while her German was much better but she was clesarly repeating something she memorized.
+She didn't like me improvising, I can tell you!

+Anyhow, I got promoted with 70%, close to the minimum to pass.

+Overall it was a terrible and a lovely experience at the same time.

 # 4. The Stadt Zurich exam